 Musical highlights of this year’s show included performances from this years Oscar winner John Legend and Grammy winner Sam Smith.

-Red Nose Day has to be the single most brilliant example known to man of an entire country rallying around a charitable cause.
-Comic Relief was founded in 1985 by comedian Lenny Henry and writer/director Richard Curtis, who seemed a bit overwhelmed at the thought of raising such a sum over the years.
-“This is a very strange moment for me.
+Comic Relief was founded in 1985 by comedian Lenny Henry and writer/director Richard Curtis, who seemed a bit overwhelmed at the thought of raising such a sum over the years:”This is a very strange moment for me.
 When a bunch of comedians got together all those years ago we dreamed of raising a million or two, and never imagined the generosity that would be shown by the British public for so many years.
 Figures tell us that the billion pounds have helped around 50 million people in the UK and overseas, 50 million people whose lives have been changed or saved by the generosity of people they’ve never met.”

 I don’t know about you but I already can’t wait for Red Nose Day 2017!